 Visit four historic Loire Valley castles in one day from Paris via high speed rail

-See the majestic castles of Chenonceau, Amboise, Chambord and Cheverny.
-All admissions included.
+Visit the historic French castles of Chenonceau, Amboise, Chambord and Cheverny.

 Chambord, Chenonceau More Tour Itinerary